ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 The AQL Doc comment for a create function statement contains the following information:

 - A general description about the function.
 - The @param description that specifies each parameter name that is used in the function.
-The description should indicate the type of the parameter, whether it is a scalar type or a table.
-If the parameter is a table, it should describe the schema of the table, including column names and types in the order in which they appear in the schema of the table expected as input.
+Indicate the type of the parameter, whether it is a scalar type or a table.
+If the parameter is a table, describe the schema of the table, including column names and types in the order in which they appear in the schema of the table expected as input.
 - The @return description that specifies the information that is returned by the function.
 If the function returns a table, specify the output schema of the table, including column names and types in the order in which they appear in the schema of the output table.

 ```